uni-sabia/covid_green_recovery/README.md

 # Global Green Recovery Efforts after COVID-19

 This repository contains a script that analyses and visualises global green recovery efforts after COVID-19 at global and national levels.
-The result of the analysis has been published at LEDS GP website.
+The result of the analysis has been published at LEDS GP website : https://ledsgp.org/2021/03/green-recovery-for-all-how-developing-countries-can-build-forward-better/?loclang=en_gb

 There are three datasets:
  1. WEOOct2020.csv